Almeswe/Pathfinder_Aglorithmes/README.md

-# Pathfinder_Aglorithmes
+# Pathfinder Aglorithms
- This repository contains visualizations of several pathfinding algorithmes
+ This repository contains visualizations of several pathfinding algorithms